saerd/pong-game/README.md

 with this mind, if this is done carefully I can have a stack of screens to maintain and be able to make pause menus hopefully

+a screen stack has been implemented and I am very happy with the result, Ive made a generic button that can modify the screen stack, and with that I made a menu that shows up to pause the game or when the app starts